 Institute of Portland Metropolitan StudiesRSS Feed

-The Institute is currently pursuing three related indicators initiatives:
+The Institute is pursuing two related indicators initiatives:

 - Greater Portland Pulse;

 - Neighborhood Pulse.

 1. Greater Portland Pulse (http://www.portlandpulse.org/) Greater Portland Pulse Provides a common foundation for regional collaboration and informed decision making by tracking our region's social, economic, and environmental conditions.
 It educates users about regional priorities and provides information about the progress we are making toward these priorities.
 It does this through the provision of data, context, and by providing opportunities for dialogue.